KushagraKumar04/Expense-Splitter/README.md

 The **Expense Splitter** is a web-based application designed to help users easily split expenses among a group of people.
 This tool simplifies expense management by allowing users to enter expenses, select different split methods, and calculate balances and settlements efficiently.

 ## Features
-- **User-Friendly Interface**: Leveraging Bootstrap for a clean, responsive design.
+- **User-Friendly Interface**: Leveraging Bootstrap for a clean, responsive design .
 - **Multiple Split Types**:
   - Equal sharing among all participants.
   - Unequal distribution by specific amounts.